frhass/Covid-19_geographic_analysis/README.md

 ![](Images/RandomForest.png)

-The notebook also include tools for simple data inspection together with a complete section for carrying out and visualizing k-means clustering of the data.
+The prediction models and tools for simple data inspection are included in the notebook *Covid-19_Analysis*.

 ---